bpolitiadis/vpoliteiadis/docs/COMPONENTS_REFERENCE.md

 # Components Reference

 Who this is for: developers reusing/extending UI blocks.
-What you’ll learn: inventory, purpose, props, and dependencies.
+What you'll learn: inventory, purpose, props, and dependencies.

 > TL;DR
 > - Astro components are static by default; React used where needed.